mat02/docker-whisper/README.md

 ## Environment variables

 All variables are optional.
-Set `WHISPER_API_KEY` to enable Bearer token authentication.
+Fresh installs with a mounted `/var/lib/whisper` volume auto-generate a Bearer token.
+Existing installs without a key remain open for backward compatibility.

 This Docker image uses the following variables, that can be declared in an `env` file (see [example](whisper.env.example)):